irfanalkan23/cydeo-attendance-bot/README.md

 This is a simple desktop application to help automate marking attendance for Cydeo classes.

+*Selects "4" (if not already set to "2" or "4") for all the buttons (class recordings) in the row for the selected students.*

 ## Prerequisites

 Before you begin, ensure you have [Node.js](https://nodejs.org/) installed on your computer.